 About Hame Castle

-Hame Castle (Hameenlinna) is a medieval site which has served as everything from a royal residence to a granary and a prison.
+Hame Castle (Hameenlinna) in Hämeenlinna, the city between Helsinki and Tampere, Finland, is a medieval site which has served as everything from a royal residence to a granary and a prison.

 Whilst it is unclear as to when exactly Hame Castle was built, it is usually dated to the late 13th century.
-Indeed, many historians associate it with the Swedish crusade of Earl Birger, who came here sometime that century, seeing the castle as a way to help Sweden consolidate power in central Finland.
-Nevertheless, regardless of when it was founded, Hame Castle would undergo construction for centuries.
+Indeed, many historians associate it with the Swedish crusade of Earl Birger, who came here some time during that century, seeing the castle as an opportunity to help Sweden consolidate power in central Finland.
+Regardless of when it was founded, Hame Castle would undergo construction for centuries.

-The brick sections of Hame Castle date from the 14th century, something which makes the site unique in that it was one of the earlier places in Finland to use this material.
-The increased grandeur f the building materials is mirrored in the importance of Hame Castle generally and, from the 14th to 16th centuries, it became had connections with many of Finland’s most prominent circles.
+The brick sections of Hame Castle date from the 14th century.
+Brick being used makes the site unique in that it was one of the earliest places in Finland to use this material.
+The escalating grandeur of the building materials over subsequent centuries mirrors the importance of Hame Castle generally.
+Indeed, from the 14th to 16th centuries it was connected to many of Finland’s most prominent circles.

 Discover the best Historic Sites in Finland, from Suomenlinna Fortress to Kastelholm Castle and more, includes interactive Finnish cultural places and monuments map.

 Your comprehensive guide to the Top Ten tourist attractions in Finland.
 Includes info on each Finnish visitor attraction, an interactive map, directions and entry details.